zotko/claude-skills/README.md

 - "Turn my analysis.py into a .ipynb file"
 - "Make a notebook from this Python file"

+## Adding as a Marketplace

+To add this repository as a skill marketplace in Claude Code:

+1. Open Claude Code settings
+2. Navigate to the Skills/Marketplaces section
+3. Add the marketplace URL: `https://github.com/zotko/claude-skills`
+4. Browse and install skills directly from Claude Code

 ## Repository Structure

 ```
 claude-skills/
 ├── README.md                    # This file
+├── marketplace.json             # Marketplace configuration
 ├── py-to-notebook/              # Skill source files
 │   ├── SKILL.md                 # Skill definition and instructions
 │   └── scripts/